 Click the little pencil for a popup window where you can change the image’s settings.
 Just drag and drop your own image onto that popup window to upload it to your site.
 When you’re ready, just click Apply at the bottom of that little window, and you’re set.

-You’ve probably noticed that at the top of the page there is text overlaid on an image.
-This is easy to do, as you can assign background images to blocks.
-All you have to do is find the “Edit Settings” icon for the entire block.
+You may have observed that there is text overlaid on an image at the top of the page.
+Achieving this is simple; you can assign background images to blocks.
+To accomplish this, locate the “Edit Settings” icon for the entire block.

 Then go to the Background tab in the settings window, and drag and drop your image into the window like before.
 You can darken the image as much as you need to so your text stands out right there in the same settings.